 He became flag-captain to Rodney aboard the Formidable 90 when the fleet reached Jamaica, transferring thereafter to the Sibyl 28 when the commander-in-chief was replaced by Admiral Hugh Pigot.
 In March 1783, whilst in a detached squadron in search of an American ship of great worth, he was brought to action by the larger American frigate Alliance 36, although the latter unaccountably broke off the action.
 The Sibyl was paid off in July after returning to England.

-From the beginning of 1786 Vashon served as flag-captain to Commodore Alan Gardner at Jamaica aboard the Europa 50, sailing thither in May and transferring with Gardner to the Expedition 50 in October.
-He returned home in the following year.
+From the beginning of 1786 Vashon served as flag-captain to Commodore Alan Gardner at Jamaica aboard the Expedition 44, sailing thither in May and transferring with Gardner to the Europa 50 in September.
 During the Spanish Armament of 1790 he recommissioned the Ardent 64 in June, serving in the West Indies under Rear-Admiral Samuel Cornish and retaining her through the Russian Armament of 1791 until she was paid off in September.

 In March 1799 he was appointed to the Neptune 98 in place of the promoted Captain Sir Erasmus Gower, serving in the Channel.
 Following the Brest fleet s breakout on 25 April he joined Rear-Admiral Sir Charles Cotton s reinforcements to the Mediterranean, and he remained with the Neptune on that station until March 1801 when he retired ashore for six weeks for the benefit of his health.
 He was afterwards appointed to the brand new Dreadnought 98 in June 1801, serving initially in the Channel and later off Cadiz and in the Mediterranean until the summer of 1802.